Srijan1972/COL216/README.md

 # Computer Architecture

-This repository contains the solutions to assignments given in the COL216 (Computer Architecture) course of IIT Delhi.
+This repository contains the solutions to assignments given in IIT Delhi's computer architecture course.

 ## Lessons Learned